• Skip to primary navigation

 • Add ½ cup PBFit powder, almond flour, baking soda, honey, vanilla extract and egg to the bowl.
 Mix until well blended.

-• Form dough into 1" rounds and place on cookie sheet lined with parchment paper.
+• Form dough into 1" rounds and place at least 2 inches apart on a cookie sheet lined with parchment paper.

-• Flatten each cookie to about 2" in diameter and ¼" thick.
+• Flatten each cookie to about 2 inches diameter and ¼ inch thick.
 With a fork, indent the tops of cookies with crisscross pattern.

 • Bake 7-9 minutes.
 Let cool for 5-10 minutes on cookie sheet before removing to wire rack.